-INTERNATIONAL STUDENTS LEGAL REQUIREMENTS
+INTERNATIONAL NONIMMIGRANT STUDENTS LEGAL REQUIREMENTS

-Park University is authorized under federal law to enroll non-immigrant alien students.
-Qualified international students, defined as all students who are not United States citizens and who are in the United States legally, are encouraged to contact the Office of International Student Admissions and Services for special forms and instructions for admission to Park University.
-(Undocumented non-United States citizens, please see admission requirements on pages 65 - 69 of this catalog).
+Park University is authorized under federal regulations to enroll international nonimmigrant students.
+Qualified international students, defined as all students who are not United States citizens, Permanent Residents ('green card' holders), Refugees, or Asylees, and who are in the United States legally, are encouraged to contact the Office of International Student Admissions and Services for special forms and instructions for admission to Park University.
+(Undocumented immigrant students, please see admission requirements on pages 67 - 71 of this catalog).

-International students entering the United States with F-1 visas to study at a postsecondary school are required to attend the Park University Daytime Campus Center.
-Prospective international students holding B-1/B-2 visitor visas or F-2 dependent visas may apply and be admitted to Park University, but may not enroll in classes until their visa status has been officially changed to an F-1 student visa or another eligible visa status.
+International students entering the United States with F-1 visas to study at a postsecondary school are required to attend the Park University Daytime Campus Center; international F-1 students may not attend any Park University Campus Centers outside of the greater Kansas City area.
+Prospective international students holding B-1/B-2 visitor visas or F-2 dependent visas may apply and be admitted to Park University, but may not enroll in classes until their visa status has been officially changed to an F-1 student visa, or another eligible visa status.

-International Student Admissions and Services is also responsible to the Department of Homeland Security for ongoing reporting of the status of non-immigrant students attending Park University and reserves the right to recommend the denial of admission or suspension from classes of any international student failing to meet non-immigrant requirements.
+International Student Admissions and Services is also responsible to the Department of Homeland Security for ongoing reporting of the status of nonimmigrant students attending Park University, and reserves the right to recommend the denial of admission, or suspension from classes, of any international student failing to meet federally mandated nonimmigrant requirements.